-So how does Flexicurity hold up?
+So how does flexicurity hold up?
 Some 20 percent of the Danish labor force changes jobs in any given year.
 Despite this, the Danish unemployment rate never broke 8 percent during the Great Recession, compared to an EU-wide unemployment rate of 10.9 percent at its peak.
-Among working age population, Denmark has an employment rate of over 74 percent, ahead of both the United States (70 percent) and the EU as a whole (68 percent).
+Among the working age population, Denmark has an employment rate of over 74 percent, ahead of both the United States (70 percent) and the EU as a whole (68 percent).
 Furthermore, achieving these outcomes does not seem to depress worker productivity or entrepreneurial activity.
-Worker productivity is essentially the same between the U.S. and Denmark, according to the OECD.
+Worker productivity is essentially the same in the U.S. and Denmark, according to the OECD.
 Meanwhile, Denmark ranks highly on global rankings of entrepreneurship, placing sixth out of 137 countries in the 2018 Global Entrepreneurship Index (the U.S. ranked first).
 Finally, some studies have suggested that combining flexible labor markets with greater employment security like in Denmark fosters greater risk-taking among workers.